Employee Experience Explained: Definition, Importance, and Best Practices

 At this stage, the company should make sure its employees stay by recognizing their work, showing care and empathy, and making them feel valued, seen, and heard.

 Besides treating them with respect, you can give them gifts when they reach certain milestones.
 These can be company-wide or specific to each employee's work and preferences and may include coupons, vouchers, free meals, or something similar.
+You may even arrange a corporate retreat for them and provide a well-planned meal that ensures their satisfaction.

 The questions you can use to feel your employees' pulse at this stage would, for example, be: "What made you decide to stay with us for such a long time?" and "What can we do to make your working conditions even better?"
 Asking these and similar questions can help you get valuable feedback and improve your retention strategies.